 8 Things Socially Intelligent People Never Do

-True social intelligence comes from the confidence and understanding you have of yourself, to the extent that you can have mature interactions with others.
+True social intelligence comes from the confidence and understanding you have of yourself, to the extent that you can have mature and effective interactions with others.

 People with social intelligence are usually great conversationalists.
-They do not feel the need to talk before others or interrupt when the other person is talking about something important.
+They don’t feel the need to talk before others or interrupt when the other person is talking about something important.

-They are simply comfortable patiently waiting their turn to speak.
-They are not anxious to impose their point of view because they are sure of what they have to say.
+They’re comfortable patiently waiting their turn to speak.
+Also, they’re not anxious to impose their point of view because they’re sure of what they have to say.

 Also read: You Have to Be Humble to Be Successful